helo9/JBC/README.md

 # JBC

-A controller for boiling juice, namely apple juice.
+A controller for boiling juice based on PlatformIO.